The Financial Technology Law Review: Brazil

 Thus, a fintech operating in Brazil needs to observe, in addition to the general laws, specific rules that affect the markets in which it operates, established by the competent bodies.

 Another industry commonly associated with fintech is investment-based crowdfunding, which is regulated according to CVM Rule No. 588/2017.
-Following international standards, the norm established the rules for the operation of collective financing platforms and determines that if some precedent requirements (set forth in the law) are present, the distribution of certain securities is exempt from registration before the entity, which is usually very costly for the issuing company.
+Following international standards, the norm establishes the rules for the operation of collective financing platforms and determines that if some precedent requirements (set forth in the law) are present, the distribution of certain securities is exempt from registration with the entity, which is usually very costly for the issuing company.

-Thus, some securities-related sectors in which fintech is present – such as robot advisers and investment-based crowdfunding platforms – are regulated by the CVM and companies that operate in these sectors must observe the rules issued by the CVM.
+Thus, some securities-related sectors in which fintech is present – such as robot advisers and investment-based crowdfunding platforms – are regulated by CVM and companies that operate in these sectors must observe the rules issued by CVM.